BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image89.png"
 style="width:6.61458in;height:4.96875in" />

-Hidden in this area you’ll find *Petaya Berry, Occa Berry,* and *Haban Berry.*
+Hidden in this area you'll find *Petaya Berry, Occa Berry,* and *Haban Berry.*

-To the east, catch the Shiny Cacturne if you’d like and pick up the hidden *Rare Bone*, then head back down.
+To the east, catch the Shiny Cacturne if you'd like and pick up the hidden *Rare Bone*, then head back down.

 As you go east, there is a hidden *Ether* and *Green Shard.* Down from